GFW PTSD Home | Site Map | Site Search

 From the perspective of the survivor, there is no meaningful difference here.
 As a teacher, the 3rd criterion helps me explain to a medical student that a flashback is a dissociative episode.
 It involves an altered state of consciousness, similar to a trance or a fugue.
 The individual has the strange sensation of being in the past, possibly hearing or smelling things from the past.
 This new definition isn't meant to change who qualifies for the diagnosis, but to improve a clinician's understanding of the phenomenon.

-It's not just what you remember.
-It's how you remember.
-PTSD always involves a condition of "hot memories" that come like epileptic fits, sometimes triggered, sometimes out of the blue.
-As the PTSD condition improves, these "hot memories" occur with less intensity and less frequency.
-When they no longer occur at least once a month, the PTSD is "in remission."
+It’s not just what you remember.
+It’s how you remember.
+PTSD always involves a condition of “hot memories” that come like epileptic fits, sometimes triggered, sometimes out of the blue.
+As the PTSD condition improves, these “hot memories” occur with less intensity and less frequency.
+When they no longer occur at least once a month, the PTSD is “in remission.”
 The bad memory is still there, but the way the mind remembers is no longer impaired.
-This dimension of PTSD was defined in DSM III, tweaked in DSM IV and will be tweaked again in DSM V. It's academic.
-The new wording doesn't really matter to the survivor or the significant other.
+This dimension of PTSD was defined in DSM III, tweaked in DSM IV and has been tweaked again in DSM 5.
+It’s academic.
+The new wording doesn’t really matter to the survivor or the significant other.

-The second published dimension of PTSD, called the "negative symptoms," have to do with numbing and avoidance.
-Despite being subjected to "aftershocks" of traumatic memory, there is a form of emotional anesthesia.
+The second published dimension of PTSD, called the “negative symptoms,” have to do with numbing and avoidance.
+Despite being subjected to “aftershocks” of traumatic memory, there is a form of emotional anesthesia.
 This constriction of feeling, this walling off of responsiveness, is both automatic and intentional.
 The PTSD survivor avoids contacts and situations likely to cause emotional pain, and the capacity to feel anything is reduced.
-The current list of symptoms is:
+The recent list of symptoms was:

 (1) efforts to avoid thoughts, feelings, or conversations associated with the trauma